nychealth/heat-syndrome-data/README.md

 ## Communications disclaimer

 With regard to GitHub platform communications, staff from the New York City Department of Health & Mental Hygiene are authorized to answer specific questions of a technical nature with regard to this repository.
 Staff may not disclose private or sensitive data.
-Any opinions expressed are those of the individual.
-The opinions are not to be understood as Agency or City policy statements.